Turkish Roma: Settlements and migration

-Romanian Christian Roma Groups regard them simply as Turks (term for Muslims) and are distinct from them.
+Romanian Christian Roma Groups regard them simply as "Turks" and are distinct for them.

-In Western Thrace, Greece, in cities like Alexandroupoli (Dedeağaç) – Komotini (Gümülcine) – Xanthi (İskeçe), Muslim Roma called Turko-Gifti, (i.e. such as Sepečides or Sevljara and Kalpazaja who are Turkish speaking.
+In Western Thrace, Greece, in cities like Alexandroupoli (Dedeağaç), Komotini (Gümülcine) and Xanthi (İskeçe) Muslim Roma called Turko-Roma, i.e. such as Sepečides or Sevljara and Kalpazaja who are Turkish speaking.

-In Northern Cyprus there are Turkish speaking Gypsies, who are very close to them in Turkey and West Thrace in Greece.
+In Northern Cyprus there are Turkish speaking Roma, who are very close to them in Turkey and West Thrace in Greece.

 In Kosovo lives a Turkish Roma community named Divanjoldjije.
 They are named after there original settlement where they once came from, the Divanyolu Street in Istanbul, and settled in Pristina at the time of the Ottoman Kosovo.

 Romanlar in Turkey came to Germany and Austria and other European Countries as Gastarbeiter but they are fully assimilated within the Turks in Europe.

 In North Macedonia, in the cities of Skopje, Kočani, Štip, and Veles, North Macedonia, there live Turkish Gypsies.
 They do not live in Roma quarters but together with the host population.
 Several families emigrated to Turkey in 1953–1968.
 They and there descendants are accepted fully as Turks.

-Since Bulgaria became Member in the European Union, Turkish Roma who call themselves Usta Millet and Mehter from Bulgaria went to West Europe as Workers, many of this Turkish Roma men married Polish women.
-This Offsprings called Melezi (Halfblood), a Turkish Loanword.
+Since Bulgaria became Member in the European Union, Turkish Roma from Bulgaria went to West Europe as Workers.
 Self-Identification of Bulgarian Muslim Roma Youth in Berlin shows to pretend to be Turkish 97%, while only 3% to be Romani.

 At the Greek War of Independence, Russo-Turkish War (1877–1878) and Balkan Wars (1912–1913), Muslim Roma flee together with other different Muslim Groups to Istanbul and East Thrace, as Muhacir.

 At the population exchange between Greece and Turkey, Muslim Turkish Roma from Greece have also been resettled in Turkey.
 In Turkish, they are called Mübadil Romanlar.